r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 | npm | ~/.npm
 | pip | ~/.cache/pip

-We can compare this Dockerfile with the on on **Build from source in a consistent environment**.
-This earlier Dockerfile didn't have a special cache handling.
+We can compare this Dockerfile with the one presented in the section **Build from the source in a consistent environment**.
+This earlier Dockerfile didn't have special cache handling.
 We can do that with a type of mount called cache: `--mount=type=cache`.

 ```Dockerfile
 FROM maven:3.6-jdk-8-alpine AS builder